 How Long is Partial Hospitalization?

 The length of a partial hospitalization program varies depending on the provider and the patient.
 In some cases, it may last as few as a few weeks or a month before the patient transitions into a less intensive program.
 However, partial hospitalization can last several months or more.

 If you or a loved one are considering partial hospitalization, then you probably have many questions and don’t know what to expect.
 However, it’s rather predictable for anyone familiar with day treatment and rehab as a whole.

-Live At Home During Intensive Treatment
+Live at Home During Intensive Treatment

 When someone is involved in a partial hospitalization program, they’ll go home every day and have a fair amount of free time.
 However, the treatment is generally too long and intensive for patients to return to their jobs right away.
 Instead, they’ll be able to look into measures like this once they transition out of partial hospitalization.
-During most days of the week, the patient will visit their rehab facility for three to five-hour sessions.
+On most days of the week, the patient will visit their rehab facility for three to five-hour sessions.
 These are structured treatment sessions that incorporate therapy, group meetings, and general addiction recovery support as the patient needs.

 Comprehensive Addiction Recovery Support

 A patient undergoing partial hospitalization will receive various forms of support and treatment during their sessions at the facility.
 Everyone will receive some form of therapy, either individual, group, or a combination of the two.
 Care providers also incorporate addiction education, guidance, and counseling into these programs.
-The goal is to rapidly create a foundation for sober living, at which point the patient transfers out of partial hospitalization and begins moving toward normal sober life.
+The goal is to rapidly create a foundation for sober living, at which point the patient transfers out of partial hospitalization and begins moving toward a normal sober life.